Online Reinforcement Learning in Non-Stationary Context-Driven Environments: Locally-Constrained Policy Optimization

-\section{Methodology}
+\subsection{Methodology}

 Consider a parameterized policy $\pi_\theta$ with parameters $\theta$.
-Our task is to choose a direction for changing $\theta$ such that it improves the policy gradient loss $\mathcal{L}_{PG}(\theta; B_r)$ on the most recent batch of experiences $B_r$, while the policy is `anchored' on prior samples with sufficiently distinct input distributions, $W(B_a, B_r)$.
-This is formalized as follows:
+Our task is to choose a direction for changing $\theta$ such that it improves the expected return on the most recent batch of experiences $B_r$, while the policy is `anchored' on prior samples with sufficiently distinct context distributions, $W(B_a, B_r)$.

+In supervised learning, this anchoring is straightforward to perform, e.g., by adding a regularization loss that directs the neural network to output the ground truth labels for \gls{ood} samples~\citep{caruana1997multitask}.
+In the case of an RL policy, however, we do not know the ground truth (optimal actions) for anchoring the policy output.
+Moreover, using the actions we took in prior contexts as the ground truth is not possible, since the policy may have not converged at those times.
+Anchoring to those actions may cause the policy to relearn suboptimal actions from an earlier period in training.
+To avoid these problems, \sys solves a constrained optimization problem that forces the policy to not change for \gls{ood} samples.
+Formally, we consider the following optimization problem: